beele/thinkpad-t480-hackintosh/README.md

 This EFI folder contains everything to get a working copy of Mac OS Mojave running on a Lenovo T480.

-Please fill in the correct values in the config.plist under EFI/Clover/config.plist as the `BoardSerialNumber`, `SerialNumber` and `SmUUID` have been redacted.
+Please fill in the correct values in the config.plist under EFI/Clover/config.plist as the `BoardSerialNumber`, `SerialNumber` and `SmUUID` have been redacted.<br/>
-Please also correct the boot options under GUI/SCAN/LEGACY and GUI/HIDE in the config.plist file.
+Please also correct the boot options under GUI/SCAN/LEGACY and GUI/HIDE in the config.plist file.<br/>
-Please also correct the disabled port for the internal bluetooth under BOOT/ARGUMENTS/uia_exclude.
+Please also correct the disabled port for the internal bluetooth under BOOT/ARGUMENTS/uia_exclude.<br/>

 Laptop specs:

-- CPU: Intel I5 8350u
+- CPU: Intel I5 8350U
 - GPU: Intel HD 620
 - RAM: 16GB DDR4 2400MHz
 - 1080P display